Chapter 48

 “Leave it to me,” Joss kept airily repeating.

 None of her nearest and dearest would crack.
 Alex positively glowed while attesting that Joss had made her swear on Scout’s honor not to divulge a word.
 Nonique pretended Vicki was asking about Mr. Dimancheff’s latest gross poster, this one of a dissected turtle.
 Laurie, who in the past would scarcely have been able to keep her yap shut, remained too shy to tell Vicki much of anything despite a month of psychotherapy.
-And Fiona would mutter only that whatever might happen wouldn’t happen again at the Vinyl Spinnaker, soon to reopen as La Bugaba; which was a relief to Vicki, who’d always been afraid of Bunty O’Toole.
+And Fiona would only mutter that whatever might happen wouldn’t happen again at the Vinyl Spinnaker, soon to reopen as La Bugaba; which was a relief to Vicki, who’d always been afraid of Bunty O’Toole.

 “(One more thing...)”